 Several research laboratories are well equipped for a diversity of student research interests.
 Laboratory equipment is available for rock cutting, polishing and grinding in preparation for optical microscopy.
+The mineral separation facility is equipped with a rock crusher, pulverizer, water tablets, a Frantz magnetic separator, heavy liquids and a microscope.
 A new histology lab is available for thin sectioning fossil bone for microscopic analysis.
 In addition, the computer lab is equipped with numerous current multi-platform iMacs (Windows-enabled) loaded with a variety of analytical, multimedia, and graphic design software titles.

 Students have access to modern instrumentation within the Science Division’s Keck Laboratory.
 Many laboratory exercises incorporate the variety of available instruments, which include a scanning electron microscope with energy-dispersive X-ray spectrometer, an X-ray diffractometer, and an X-ray fluorescence spectrometer.
 Students also have the opportunity to incorporate this extensive array of analytical tools into faculty-student research projects and honors theses.